AjjayK/general-ai-assistant-chatbot/README.md

 pip install -r requirements.txt
 ```

-### 2. Environment Variables
+### 2. API Keys Setup

+You have two options for providing API keys:

+#### Option 1: Streamlit Interface (Recommended)
+- Enter your API keys directly in the Streamlit sidebar when you run the app
+- More secure as keys are not stored in files

+#### Option 2: Environment File (Optional)
-Create a `.env` file in the root directory with your API keys:
+Create a `.env` file in the root directory:

 ```env
 OPENAI_API_KEY=your_openai_api_key_here